jojoChambana/stock-widget/README.md

 - Responsive SVG with crosshair lines
 - Alpha Vantage API integration
 - Written in TypeScript using React + Visx
+- Supports use as both an iframe embed and React component

 ## 🧪 Example Usage